 How Does Memory Work?

 Memory plays an important role in our every day life, sometimes in ways that we may not be consciously aware of, such as performing the awake mental replay of past experiences, which is critical for learning and making informed choices.
 While we have known for years that information is stored in two main memory areas in the brain (the hippocampus [short term memory] and the neocortex [long term memory]), we only recently learned the technique the brain uses to preserve its memories – how the brain codes episodic memory.
 And how the brain reconstructs prior events.
 And how the brain transfers our daily experiences into memory or discards them while we sleep (this includes subconscious subliminal messages).
-Amazingly it seems that from all that I’ve learned the only article that was promoted by the media was that it is estimated that the brain can hold about a petabyte of data!
+Scientists have also discovered the circuit that is dedicated to memory retrieval.

 One of the more interesting recent discovery is one that contradicts the general understanding that the area the brain stores memory is a rigid structure.
 This new study shows that the brain has a ‘critical plasticity’ in its neuronal networks that ensures easier integration of new information.
 This plasticity allows neuronal networks to more easily incorporate new learning and eliminates the need to form new links to separate neurons every time something is stored in the brain.
 As well, once a memory is no longer needed, neurons can be more easily reassigned to other important tasks.
 The authors state, “We believe this trade-off ensures the delicate balance between the ability to incorporate new information while preserving old memories”.